trxe/capport_poc/README.md

     - **Similarly there should be one for sink tasks.**
     - eventually if we need templated tasks for either, we'll need to create registries like "transforms" for both sources and sinks.

+5. How does the one-shot pipeline runner work?
+    - The pipeline packs each **task** into a **node** with all the `args` and `kwargs` it needs to run.
+As a principle, the `args` are the results from previous stages and the `kwargs` are the values passed in by the config.
+    - The node finds the correct source/sink/transform callable task and prepares the correct coroutine task for running.
+    - Each node will have to wait for their results to be ready (i.e. put onto the `PipelineResults` structure.), using `results.get_all`
+        - Q: Why a shared structure? doesn't the mutex acqing slow stuff down?
+        - A: yes, but we're prioritizing debugging and centralizing the result data. when we do our non-poc version we can do immediately logging return values/message passing between the nodes instead.
+    - upon the dependency events' completion, a node begins to operate and writes to the `PipelineResults` all using the `node.exec` method.

 ## Immediate todo: